School Bus Driver

 I am a school bus driver.
 I have an unruly student who is videotaping and taking pictures of me and other students.
 I don't like it and the students don't either.
 What can I do?
 Can I take his Ipod from him?

-Asked by flewggle over 9 years ago
+Asked by flewggle almost 10 years ago

 I would check to see what your district policy is on electronics on school property.
 In my district, electronics such as cellphones or music players or the like are not allowed primarily in school or on school property which includes the school bus.
 As for me, I allow these things unless they start to cause a nuisance between the kids, in which case I usually will warn the child with the offending device and warn of the consequences (confiscation and a parental phone call) Most of the time the kids will tone it down and behave.
 Have you tried warning this child of the consequences for his behavior?
 Finally, you can get the back up of your supervisor in order to help manage this.